sunriselayer/interliquid-sdk/whitepaper/whitepaper.md

 Also if you think that the evolution of hardware acceleration of ZK proof generation is not enough, it is possible to use it for Optimistic Sovereign Rollups.

 To clarify the word of Sovereign Rollup, in ZK Sovereign Rollup, validity proof of state transition are submitted to rollup itself, and in Optimistic Sovereign Rollup, fraud proof is submitted to rollup itself.

+**Key Takeaways**:
+- Enables Web2-like experiences for dApps
+- Supports both ZK and Optimistic Sovereign Rollups
+- Suitable for Sunrise but not limited to it
+- Bridges Web2 applications with DeFi ecosystem

 ## Why Iteration Matters